nyoma-diamond/CS4233-Escape/DevLog.md

 - Refactored some tests to be automated instead of needing to type them out every single time
 - Created `test4.egc` for testing JUMP attribute
 - Implemented JUMP for linear
+- Gonna stop logging `egc` changes because I keep making them and I'm gonna start making new files for more cases because trying to fit things into single boards is too difficult
+- rewrote pathfinding to work with jumps (and possibly unintentionally made it work for all movement patterns)